jar-o/limlog/README.md

 make sense for whatever context in which you find yourself logging.
 For example, say you have organizations using a service, and at some point they reach the max for their subscription level.
-However, they are using scripts and so the logline for reaching their subscription level begins to spam your logs.
+However, they are using scripts and so the log line for reaching their subscription level begins to spam your logs.

 ```
 my-cool-service time="2019-09-23T08:54:15Z" level=warning msg="Org 1679 has reached their subscription limit for item 111" metric=warning